South Asian migrants accuse Croatian police of brutal beatings at border | DW | 26.10.2020

 "There were 21 Bangladeshis and seven Afghan refugees in the group.
 They beat all of us, and some had their hands and legs broken by the torture," Solaiman said.

 Solaiman claimed the police officers who tortured them were wearing black uniforms and ski masks.
-Other migrants and refugees living at the camp told DW that the Croatian police in black uniforms are notorious for brutality, and the migrants accuse the police of beating and robbing people who try to cross the border illegally.
+Other migrants and refugees living at the camp told DW that the Croatian police in black uniforms are notorious for brutality.
+The migrants accuse the police of beating and robbing people who try to cross the border illegally.

 Bosnia has become a bottleneck for thousands of Europe-bound migrants after other nations closed their borders and disrupted migration paths through the Balkans.